 Or, students might join a new venture team that promotes a sustainable environment, affordable housing or other business and societal innovations.
 Students who are not ready to start their own business or dive into startup culture can find many ways to apply their Entrepreneurship major to other careers such as:

 Upon completion of the BBA in Entrepreneurship, many graduates continue their education by pursuing an advanced degree in related disciplines, such as a Master of Business Administration (MBA).

-Entrepreneurship faculty work closely with entrepreneurs in the Austin business community and beyond, including experts in areas such as the legal aspects of entrepreneurship, venture capital, and intellectual property.
-They bring real-world expertise from companies such as Capital Factory, Motion Computing and Dell into the classroom.
+Faculty works closely with entrepreneurs in the Austin business community and beyond, including experts in areas such as the legal aspects of entrepreneurship, venture capital, and intellectual property.
+Faculty members bring real-world expertise from companies such as Capital Factory, Motion Computing and Dell into the classroom.